 A single light bulb in the basement gym casts a dim glow.
 Denys, a dark-sunglassed athlete, stands out from the rest.
 He punches a bag with explosive force.

 What do you think?
-“I’m full today and doing better than ever,” says the brawny guy to his friend and coach after a round.
+“I’m full energy today and doing better than ever,” says the brawny guy to his friend and coach after a round.

 “Yeah!
 You’re really knocking the ball out of the park!”
 The coach responds, “Looking good!” closely watching his friend’s movements and providing water in between rounds.